 History may not repeat itself, but it certainly does rhyme.
 As Portland seems to fancy itself as NYC writ small, a good precedent may be the New York City Housing Authority and its thousands of apartment units full of “rats, roaches and mold.”

 In a city whose supply of new and affordable housing has long been strangled by some of the nation’s most draconian rent control laws, government had to step in where private sector developers stepped out.
 In so doing, they created one of the nation’s largest (174,000 apartment) pools of sub-standard housing.
 “Rats, roaches, mold and leaks have long abounded at the nation’s largest public housing authority.”
 Power outages in both winter and summer are commonplace.
 “Elevators often fail, leaving elderly or disabled residents trapped in their apartments without food or sleeping in building lobbies because they cannot return to their homes.”
-Work orders for failing roofing, windows and doors go unfilled for months at a time.
+(WSJ 8/13/2019) Work orders for failing roofing, windows and doors go unfilled for months at a time.